Over the years, many outdoor “experts” will state what rules there are for the outdoors.

 - Be safe

-That does not mean to avoid performing outdoor activities that push the envelope, but to do so within your own skills levels , within the environment appropriately and with the appropriate planning, logistics and calculated risks understood.
+That does not mean avoiding outdoor activities that push the envelope, but doing so within your own skills levels, within the environment appropriately, and with the appropriate planning, logistics, and calculated risks understood.

 I am a solid 5.6 climber when following.
-I would not attempt The Diamond nor would I free-solo any of the FlatIrons.
-On the other hand, I am comfortable backpacking off-trail, performing third class scrambling and can read a map reasonably well.
-Backing solo in these conditions are perfectly safe for me; may not be for others.
+I would not attempt The Diamond nor free-solo any of the FlatIrons.
+On the other hand, I am comfortable backpacking off-trail, performing third-class scrambling, and can read a map reasonably well.
+Backing solo in these conditions is perfectly safe for me; it may not be for others.

-Be smart about it and go on the trips that are safe for you.
+Be smart about it and go on trips that are safe for you.

 - Be courteous of others and their experience